 Construction (and demolition)

-What construction work is needed so that all 12 stations can be open for travellers?
+What construction work is needed so that all 12 stations can be open for travellers to encounter God?

-We might also need to pause construction on a station.
-Maybe we’ve been rebuilding one over and over again, limiting our capacity to consider the other stations.
+We may need to pause construction on a station.
+Perhaps we’ve been rebuilding one over and over again, limiting our capacity to consider the other stations.

 And maybe some things need demolishing so that there's enough energy for what is really needed, moving forwards.

-Activity: During a church meeting, service or small group, invite the church into a discussion about the stations they’d like to explore.
-You could use badges, postcards or the floor map as a visual aid, as well as our series of service outlines.
-Ask people whether they feel the church has the infrastructure to help them explore that station.
-And, if it doesn’t, then think about what you could put in place.
+Use badges, postcards or the floor map as a visual aid, as well as our series of service outlines.
+Ask people whether they feel the church has the infrastructure to help them spiritually explore that station.
+And, if it doesn’t, think about what you could put in place.
 Consider how you will pray about these opportunities.